💚 Free Sample with Every Order! 💚

 2. Mix Dry Ingredients: In a large mixing bowl, whisk together the einkorn flour and sea salt.

-3. Combine Ingredients: Add the yeast mixture and olive oil to the dry ingredients.
+3. Combine Ingredients: Add the yeast mixture to the dry ingredients.
 Mix until a rough dough forms.
+Dough will be sticky.

 Step 2: Kneading and First Rise

 1. Knead the Dough: Turn the dough out onto a lightly floured surface.
 Knead gently for about 5-7 minutes.
+I like to fold my sides in, slightly flatten and fold in again.
 Einkorn dough is stickier, so use a light touch and avoid adding too much flour.

 2. First Rise: Place the dough in a lightly oiled bowl, cover with a damp cloth, and let it rise in a warm place for about 1 hour, or until doubled in size.